Overview

 The original goal was to create a light-weight Python package for radioactive decay calculations, with full support for branching decays, multi-step decay chains, and metastable states.
 By default radioactivedecay uses decay data from ICRP Publication 107 [1] and atomic mass data from the Atomic Mass Data Center (AME2020 and Nubase 2020 evaluations) [2], [3] and [4].
 It solves the radioactive decay differential equations analytically using basic linear algebra operations [5].

-In order to use radioactivedecay, you will need Python 3.6+ with the Matplotlib, NetworkX, NumPy, SciPy, Setuptools and SymPy packages installed.
+In order to use radioactivedecay, you will need Python 3.8+ with the Matplotlib, NetworkX, NumPy, Pandas, SciPy, Setuptools and SymPy packages installed.
 The code is platform independent and has been tested on Windows, MacOS and Linux systems.

 Quick start